DerekBum/tarantool/doc/examples/config/config-storage/README.md

 specified TTL.
 The keys guaranteed not to expire early, but they could live a bit longer than expected due to communications between replicas and master.

+If the schema used by the user is not updated, any request with specified TTL will end with an error.
+To check, if the schema needs an update, use `box.internal.schema_needs_upgrade()`.
+To update the schema, use `box.schema.update()` and `box.snapshot()`.

 Each expired key generates a delete event.
 This means that each expiration bumps the storage revision and wakes up watchers.